priyanksukhadiya/Text2Img-Magic/README.md

 Text2Img-Magic is a powerful and user-friendly text-to-image generator web application.
 With Text2Img-Magic, users can enter any text, and the application will transform it into a visually appealing and creative image representation.

+# How To Use
+# Text to Image Generator

+## Description

+Text to Image Generator is a simple web application that allows users to convert text input into images using a third-party API.
+Users can enter any text, and the application will generate an image representation of the text.

+## Features

+- Enter text and generate an image based on the input.
+- User-friendly interface.
+- Responsive design for different screen sizes.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- Third-party API (Eden AI)

+## Installation

+1. Clone the repository:

 Features:
 Enter any text and generate stunning images instantly.
 Choose from a variety of fonts and styles to personalize the images.